dieghernan/jt/README.md

 -  **14+ preinstalled skins**
 -  **Powerful look-and-feel customization** with a dedicated sandbox
 -  **Archive, cloud tag and index special layouts**
+-  **Do you like breadcrumbs?** We have it.
+-  **Multiple authors** with location, picture and social links.
+Travel blogs and colaborative sites welcome!

-The right choice for blogs, news, portfolios and personal sites.
+A great alternative for blogs, news, portfolios and personal sites.
 Want to know more?
 [Go to Docs](https://dieghernan.github.io/chulapa/docs/01-install).

 ## Installation
 ### A. Remote theme method